BYU-ODH/native-news/README.md

 ### atom-reader.py
 This script processes the atom files in the `atom-data` folder.
 It reads the entries in the atom file and outputs the results to `data-dictionary.tsv`.

+### find_2jan.py
+This script finds every newspaper issue in the `combined-ocr` folder that has a publication date of 1891-01-2 and copies that issue to the `2-jan-issues` folder.

 ### newspaper_tsv_prep.py
 This script takes the data from `newspapers.txt` and converts it into a `tsv` with columns for city and state for the newspapers.
 The output is `newspapers_locations.tsv`.

 ### ocr-checker.py
 This script creates two sets: one is the OCR HTML files that were expected to be downloaded from the information in `data-dictionary.tsv`; the other is the OCR HTML files that were _actually_ downloaded using `ocr-harvester.py`.

-I created this script because `data-dictionary.tsv` was 76,748 lines long, but I only got 74,978 HTML files downloaded fro LOC.
+I created this script because `data-dictionary.tsv` was 76,748 lines long, but I only got 74,978 HTML files downloaded from LOC.
 After a number of ways of checking (which resulted in this script), I verified that there were duplicate lines in `data-dictionary.tsv` and that the number of duplicates meant that the number of files I was actually expecting to download and the number that I _did_ download matched.

 ### ocr-combiner.py
 This script crawls the data in the `ocr-txt` folder and combines the individual pages of a newspaper issue into a single `txt` file.
 It outputs its results to the `combined-ocr` folder.